-110 w does the rian relate to the status quo analysis: • Mining is still the biggest contributor to the District economy and has been dependent on it for a long time.
+How does the Plan relate to the status quo analysis?
+Relation to strategic objectives Programmes and Projects Mining is still the biggest contributor to the District economy and has been dependent on it for a long time.
 Unfortunately mining activities are mostly related to extraction with limited to no value addition.
 The dependence is of the District on mining is leaving the District economy vulnerable to market fluctuations.
 The added dependence on fossil fuels for energy, especially in terms of transportation and the inability of Eskom to provide a consistent electricity supply to the District may result in disastrous consequences for the District Economy over the medium to long term.
 Even on the short term rising energy prices and availability is pressurizing the livelihood of residents.
 It is a given that crude oil production must decline and even dry up at some point, which leaves the District at risk, because of its' dependence on fossil fuels.
 Alternative means of energy and mixed modes of transport should be introduced to curb the impact of this risk.
 The added likelihood of a steep rise in temperatures towards the end of the century compounds this risk, as it will not only increase the demand for energy sources, but will also change the environmental conditions in the District.
 This will in turn affect the District economy in more ways than one.
-There are come more that of anniquety and positivity in the District but the force is an enimone,

-- There are some pockets of agricultural activity in the District but the focus is on primary agriculture and very little processing is taking place.
+There are some pockets of agricultural activity in the District but the focus is on primary agriculture and very little processing is taking place.
 The climate is too hot for most crops, but livestock, maize, fruits, Lucern and vegetables are produced in the District.
 Although water sources are available, it is scarce and mostly limited to groundwater.
-Mining activities and climate change may have a drastic impact on the availability of both water and land for agriculture. - There are various tourism attractions in or in close proximity to the District.
-It attracts thousands of tourists to the area and provides opportunity for certain niche markets such as with regard to accommodation. - Manufacturing activities are more resource based primarily linked to mining and agriculture.
+Mining activities and climate change may have a drastic impact on the availability of both water and land for agriculture.
+There are various tourism attractions in or in close proximity to the District.
+It attracts thousands of tourists to the area and provides opportunity for certain niche markets such as with regard to accommodation.
+Manufacturing activities are more resource based To promote local economic development To facilitate optimal participation of Partners in the Economic Growth Initiatives of the District To facilitate the co-ordination of CRDP To promote employment opportunities in the District To facilitate increased LED capacity in the District To enhance tourism development and Promote the District as a preferred Tourism Destination To facilitate availability of land for Economic discussed in Section C of the IDP.
+Funding remains a serious constraint to grow the District economy.
+The District focuses on strategic actions that will guide development on the one hand, as well as create an enabling environment for, but on the other hand directly intervenes to establish mechanisms through which strategic development priorities can be addressed.
+This includes inter alia